SoftEng-HEIGVD/Teaching-HEIGVD-RES-2020-Exercise-Protocol-Design/specs/x47726579/PROTOCOL.md

   * binds the connection with the new client

 "Asked for computation" message :
-  * executes the math and sends the answer to the client
+  * executes the math and sends the answer to the client; only integers will be considered

 "Goodbye" message :
   * closes connection